desktopgame/ofxPlanet/docs/pages/VertexLayout.md

 should be this variable is defined "uModelMatrix", type is "mat4" in GLSL.

 ### Texture
-ModelMatrix is using for saving memory.
+Texture is using for saving memory.
 should be this variable is defined "uTexture", type is "sampler2D" in GLSL.